 - Suggested ways for talking to children about divorce

 - Other adjustments children will need to make

 The course is taught by professionals who have experience with children and who have been specially trained to teach this course.
 This is an educational program and not a counseling session.
 Parents will not be expected to discuss personal problems.

 The judges require all parents in cases of divorce, visitation, change of custody, and/or other domestic relations actions to complete this program.
 It is in the best interest of your children that you attend the program early in the proceedings so you can see divorce and family change through their eyes.
 Parenting during the transition of divorce and/or parental separation is challenging and this course discusses how to help your children through this difficult time.

-After attending the seminar and making payment, each participant will receive a parent handbook and certificate of completion.
+After attending the seminar, each participant will receive a certificate of completion.